 My reply?
 If we want businesses to survive and thrive in the coming decades, that needs to become the new normal.

-If you’d like to talk about how leading from your heart in a head-based world might become your business’ superpower, here’s my calendar to book a call.
+If you’d like to talk about how leading from your heart in a head-based world and being deeply connected with your intuition (Soultuitive ™ Leadership) might become your business’ superpower, here’s my calendar to book a call.